Setting Limits Without Using Threats to Enforce Them

 So yes, this is a lot of work.
 But it's not only much more pleasant than holding your child down or punishing her, it's better for your child's development.
 This isn't wasted time!
 It's connection time, it strengthens your relationship, and it helps your child develop self-discipline.
 And instead of teaching her that might makes right, you're teaching her some wonderful lessons:

 - Mom and Dad care about what I want, and try to work with me instead of just using their power to force and threaten.
 That makes me want to cooperate with them.

 - I'm not a bad person for not wanting to brush my teeth.
 My parents understand.
 But I still have to do it.

 - People can have different perspectives and needs; if we think outside the box we can always find a solution that works for everyone.

-- Brushing teeth isn't so bad.
+- I still don't understand why brushing my teeth is such a big deal to my parents, but it's not so bad.
 It's even fun, because I get to feel close to my parents.

 - I LOVE my parents.
 They're awesome.
 So I even do things they want, just because they want me to.

 What more could you ask?